kcao1199/2024-AI-HACKATHON/README.md

 # 2024-AI-HACKATHON
 # Team PawsitiveAI

 This repository contains the Python scripts and files required to build the "GovQuery Search" - an AI Search solution as part of the 2024 AI Hack-a-thon challenge.
-The AI Search solution is designed to utilize public data sources to better ingest, process, and provide insightful knowdlege management system for federal and state agencies, schools, businesses, and non-profit.
+The AI Search solution is designed to utilize public data sources to better ingest, process, and provide insightful knowledge management system for federal and state agencies, schools, businesses, and non-profit.

 ## Overview